A connected network of safe cycleways will help make Christchurch a cycle-friendly city.

 July 2013: A project team is formed to begin detailed analysis on how to deliver the project.

-November 2013 - Feb 2014: Canterbury people are asked to help decide names for each of the 13 cycle routes.
+November 2013 − January 2014: Canterbury people are asked to suggest names for the new routes.

 February 2014: A public vote is held to find the names that will be put to the Council for consideration.
 Results are posted on www.futurechristchurch.co.nz

 March 2014: Consultation begins with communities affected by Major Cycleways work in Papanui and the Deans Avenue area.